crtclmmnt/crtclmmnt.github.io/index.md

 <br>
 <h1 style="text-align: center;">Build A Meditation Practice</h1>

-<p style="max-width: 650px;">I want you to meditate.
+<p style="max-width: 650px; float: center;">I want you to meditate.
 So do it.
 Please!
 There are so many benefits to meditation I can't even begin to describe them.
 It makes you a little bit taller, it makes you a baller. etc.</p>

 <div class="services-layout">
   <div>